Table of Contents

 To summarize the requirements, the disk subsystem must supply the disk space that is required for all the applications and support the aggregate IOPS load that the virtual machines generate, while not impacting the latency requirements of the UC applications.
 Otherwise, some virtual machines must be removed.

-Under certain conditions, Cisco allows coresident deployments with a mix of BE 6000 UC and non-BE 6000 UC applications.
-The requirements that are listed in this document provide the basis for a successful coresident deployment, but due to the unpredictable behavior of non-BE 6000 UC applications and the inability to test every possible combination of applications that could be deployed, Cisco cannot guarantee that following these guidelines alone will be sufficient.
+Under certain conditions, Cisco allows coresident deployments with a mix of Business Edition and non-Business Edition applications.
+The requirements that are listed in this document provide the basis for a successful coresident deployment, but due to the unpredictable behavior of non-Business Edition applications and the impracticality of testing every possible combination of applications that could be deployed, Cisco cannot guarantee that following these guidelines alone will be sufficient.

 A key principal of virtualization is based on sharing hardware resources among multiple virtual machines.
-When deploying only BE 6000 UC applications on a host server, Cisco can guarantee levels of performance, because the applications are thoroughly tested and their behavior understood.
+When deploying only Business Edition applications on a host server, Cisco can guarantee levels of performance, because the applications are thoroughly tested and their behavior understood.
 Deploying coresident third-party applications introduces a degree of unpredictability that can be mitigated by following general principals of virtualization and the specific requirements in this document.

-Ultimately, Cisco cannot guarantee that by following these guidelines alone, the virtual machines on a host will never be starved for resources.
-However, if this does occur, the only recourse will be to remove some of the virtual machines on the host such that the host can handle the load.
+Ultimately, Cisco cannot guarantee that by following these guidelines alone, the virtual machines on a host will never be starved of resources.
+However, if this does occur, the only recourse will be to remove some of the virtual machines from the host such that the load is reduced.
 This can be done by moving some of the virtual machines to another host, or by moving all the virtual machines to a more powerful host.